 Dedicated stove top thermometer page

 Soapstone thermometers attach magnetically to top surface of soapstone wood stove.
-The ' target zone' is designated.
+The 'optimal zone' is designated.
 Note soapstone stoves are engineered so that their ideal operating surface temperatures are less hot than steel or cast-iron.

 Dedicated soapstone thermometer page